W4RH4WK/Raygun/README.md

 For window and input management, [GLFW] is utilized.
 Debugging and profiling information is displayed via [ImGui].

-This project currently targets Windows, but can be ported to Linux or macOS without substantial effort.

 [NVIDIA Vulkan Ray Tracing]: https://devblogs.nvidia.com/vulkan-raytracing/
 [PhysX]: https://www.geforce.com/hardware/technology/physx/
 [OpenAL]: https://www.openal.org/